Digital screens are part of life—eye strain doesn’t have to be.

 CVS is highly manageable—especially with personalized treatment.
 At Slabtown Eye Care, we go beyond generic advice to deliver tailored solutions based on how you use your digital devices.

-Eye strain
+✔ Eye strain and visual fatigue

-Neck and shoulder tension
+✔ Neck and shoulder tension associated with prolonged near work

 General glasses don’t always match the way you work.
 We create custom computer prescriptions based on your posture, desk setup, and screen distance.
 These lenses: